 … by combining individual district-level information with national electoral preferences

 Ultimately, we want to use the model to obtain individual forecasts for every congressional district, counting up each party’s seats to get our final projection of who will control the House.
-To do that we use the following variables in two models used to predict how Democrats have performed in every House election since 1952 (technically not every district election; only ones where two major-party candidates have run against each other are counted):
+To do that we use the following variables in a single model used to predict how Democrats performed in the

-- Vote share for the district’s previous Democratic candidate
+- Vote margin for the district’s previous Democratic candidate

 - A variable indicating whether the seat has an incumbent running, or if it’s open, and whether that incumbent is a Democrat or a Republican

 - The “national swing,” the difference between Democrat’s projected national two-party vote share and their national two-party vote share last cycle

 Using election results from 1952 to 2016 kindly made available by political science professor Gary Jacobson (which includes over 13,000 district races!) we can predict the outcome of elections for each year using the past two cycle’s election data.
 That is, if I wanted to predict the 2014 elections, I would use data from 2012 and 2010.
 The model can predict election outcomes with up to 94% of error accounted for.
 Since 2008, the root-mean-square error (a measure of forecasting accuracy) for any House election with an open seat is just 5 percentage points.
 For incumbent seats, the error is a slightly better 3.8 points.